Downtown Baltimore Focus Areas.

 • 5

-Support downtown entertainment and cultural assets including the Hippodrome and Everyman Theaters arrow
+Support downtown entertainment and cultural assets including the Hippodrome and Everyman Theaters

 These venues serve as cultural hubs downtown.
 After a $250 million renovation in 2023, CFG Bank Arena became one of the world’s top ten grossing arenas of its size—in just its first few months after reopening.
 These venues draw visitors and locals alike downtown to enjoy cultural experiences and grow the local economy.
 By supporting these cultural anchor institutions, the city is supporting a downtown that attracts world-class talent and encourages pride in downtown Baltimore.